wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Description ==

-TOP RATED PLUGIN for Login Page Customization, celebrating 1 year of success!!!
+TOP RATED PLUGIN for Login Page Customization!!!
 Customize completely your WordPress Login Screen and

 Dashboard easily.
-Add your company logo to login screen, change background images, colors, styles etc. Customize your Dashboard footer

-text also for complete branding.
+Add your company logo to login screen, change background images, colors, styles etc. Customize your Dashboard footer text also for complete branding.

 Fastest support for the plugin.
 If you have any queries, visit the WordPress [support forum](http://wordpress.org/support/plugin/erident-custom-login-and-dashboard).